mbodenham/owlite-examples/README.md

 	OwLite [INFO] Your price plan: <PLAN TYPE>
 	OwLite [INFO] Your workgroup: <workgroup>
 	OwLite [INFO] Your authentication token is saved at /home/owlet/.cache/owlite/tokens

+Head over to the [introduction](introduction/README.md) to begin using OwLite with ResNet18.

 ## Available Tasks
 - [Image classification](image-classification/README.md)